motyar/gpt-video/README.md

 https://gpt-video-jidefr.vercel.app

 You'll need an OpenAI API key.
-Remember to delete the API key after using it sor safety.
+Remember to delete the API key after using it for safety.

 ## 🛠 Stack